 The Cranborne Chase Landscape Trust is a charitable organisation (Registered Charity No. 1164123) and is managed by a Board of Trustees.
 The Trustees undertake the work of the Trust on a voluntary basis.
 The current Board is made up of the following Trustees:

-Steve works for the New Forest National Park Authority where as Executive Director he leads the Authority's planning team as well as the Authority’s other statutory functions including conservation and enhancement of the natural environment, cultural heritage, access to the countryside and preparation of the National Park Management Plan.
+Steve is a chartered town planner and over the last 30 years has held a number of senior positions with rural local authorities in Essex, Cornwall and Hampshire.
+Steve currently works for the New Forest National Park Authority where as Executive Director he leads the Authority's planning team and has responsibility for the Authority’s other statutory functions including conservation and enhancement of the natural environment, cultural heritage, access to the countryside and preparation of the National Park Management Plan.

 Steve lives in Ringwood and his interests include walking, sailing and camping with the family.
 He is one of the founder members of the Trust.